 Coyotes are canines that share many similarities with other canids, such as wolves, foxes, and dogs.
-The coyote is very resilient and has managed to grow its numbers despite being targeted
+The coyote is very resilient and has managed to grow its numbers despite being targeted by wildlife management programs.

 In this guide, we’re going to explain how coyotes are related to dogs and wolves, and how they all have dominated the woods and forests for many years.

 Coyotes are dogs in the sense that they are from the dog family (Canidae.)
 However, they are a different species and coyotes have very different behavior patterns than domestic dogs.
 Coyotes and dogs share some similarities, such as size, visual description, and diet.

 Many people can get coyotes and dogs confused, this is especially true in areas where there are a lot of transient dogs that roam around.
 Homeless dogs become shaggy and can resemble coyotes, and vice versa.

 Now that you know a thing or two about coyotes and dogs, let’s see what makes coyotes part of the dog family.

 Coyotes are a mix of different canine genetics.
 In fact, the word canine means “dog” or “relating to or resembling dogs.”
 There are two main types of coyotes, eastern coyotes, and western coyotes.

 The common coyote has a mix of wolf and domestic dogs.
 Coyote fossils have been dated at almost a million years old.
 They were originally part of a clade that included domestic dogs and wolves.

 Eastern coyotes are a canine hybrid of wolves and coyotes.
 The ancestors of these coyotes mated with wolves a very long time ago.
 Because of this, the behavior of the eastern coyote is a little different than the coyote of the west.